The 2023 Beach Sweep dates are April 1st and October 21st.

 Click here and scroll down for a list of Sites and Registration

-Waves of thanks to the 10,003 volunteers who helped to collect a record 513,605 items during just 6 hours of sweeping last year.
-Read more data highlights in the press release.
+Waves of thanks to the 8,148 volunteers who helped to collect 376,969 items during just 6 hours of sweeping last year.
+We had some significant changes this report, like Plastic Shopping Bags leaving the "Dirty Dozen" list for the 1st time since 2007 ranking at #14!

 About the Beach Sweeps